-Professor Marsick and Dr. O'Neil.
-What is action learning?
 Organizations increasingly build learning directly into work-as a part of the way that people get and use new ideas, solve problems and meet difficult challenges.
 Action learning is a popular strategy for leadership development that does just that.
 In this approach, people learn as they work together in small groups to ask questions about their challenges, try out new solutions, and rethink results in light of the data they collect.
 Sometimes this results in organizational learning and change.
 This course is an experiential learning laboratory that will help participants begin to develop a framework and skills for designing and coaching action learning programs.
+This course requires a minimum of 27 hours per week of out of classroom work.